ErnestOrt/Trampoline/README.md

 1. You just have to start the project trampoline and start it, for instance with the well known commands _mvn spring-boot:run_ or _./gradlew (or gradlew.bat) bootRun_.
 2. Once started, go to [localhost:8080](http://localhost:8080).
-3. Once there, the only thing you should do is enter the path to your apache maven or directly enter your microservices information if you will use a gradle wrapper.
+3. Once there, the only thing you should do is enter the path to your apache maven or directly enter your microservices information if you will use a gradle wrapper on _Seetings Section_.
-4. Finally you just have to declare your microservices and to start and/or to stop them as you wish.
+4. Finally you just have to strat your instances on _Instances Section_.

 ### FAQ